namberino/overthewire-writeups/bandit/bandit23.md

 stat --format "%U" ./$i
 ```

-`stat` displays the file status, `--format "%U"` allows outputting the specified format instead of the default.
+`stat` displays the file status and important information about files, `--format "%U"` allows outputting the specified format instead of the default, which outputs the file owner's username.

 ```sh
 if [ "${owner}" = "bandit23" ]; then